 We stand against discrimination for two reasons.
 First, because it's the right thing to do.
 Secondly, because we are required to under Title VI of the 1964 Civil Rights Act as well as other laws and executive orders.

 Any person who believes he or she has been denied benefits or excluded from participation in services of any program or activity administered by the Department or its sub-recipients, consultants, or contractors on the basis of race, color, national origin, sex, age, disability, low-income status, or limited English proficiency may file a written complaint within 180 days of the alleged discriminatory conduct.
-Access the complaint form here.
+The complaint form is available online.